Windows Live OneCare: Features

-Windows Live OneCare features integrated anti-virus, personal firewall, and backup utilities, and a tune-up utility with the integrated functionality of Windows Defender for malware protection.
+Windows Live OneCare featured integrated anti-virus, personal firewall, and backup utilities, and a tune-up utility with the integrated functionality of Windows Defender for malware protection.
 A future addition of a registry cleaner was considered but not added because "there are not significant customer advantages to this functionality".
 Version 2 added features such as multi-PC and home network management, printer sharing support, start-time optimizer, proactive fixes and recommendations, monthly reports, centralized backup, and online photo backup.

-Windows Live OneCare is built for ease-of-use and is designed for home users.
-OneCare also attempts a very minimal interface to lessen user confusion and resource use.
-It adds an icon to the notification area that tells the user at a glance the status of the system's health by using three alert colors: green (good), yellow (fair), and red (at risk).
+Windows Live OneCare was built for ease-of-use and was designed for home users.
+OneCare also attempted a very minimal interface to lessen user confusion and resource use.
+It added an icon to the notification area that told the user at a glance the status of the system's health by using three alert colors: green (good), yellow (fair), and red (at risk).

 Compatibility

 Version 1.5 of OneCare is only compatible with the 32 bit versions of Windows XP and Windows Vista.
 Version 2 of OneCare supports 64 bit compatibility to Vista.
 In version 2.5, Microsoft released Windows Live OneCare for Server which supports Windows Server 2008 Standard 64-bit and Windows Small Business Server 2008 Standard and Premium editions.
 No edition of OneCare operates in safe mode.
-Windows Live OneCare will not support Windows 7 as its development has been discontinued and replaced by Microsoft Security Essentials.
+Windows Live OneCare does not support Windows 7 or later as its development was discontinued and was replaced by Microsoft Security Essentials.

 Activation

-Windows Live OneCare requires users to activate the product if they wish to continue using it after the free trial period (90 days) through a valid Windows Live ID.
+Windows Live OneCare required users to activate the product if they wish to continue using it after the free trial period (90 days) through a valid Windows Live ID.
 When the product is activated, the grey message bar at the top of the program disappears.
 The subscription remains active for 1 year from the date of activation.
-Windows Live OneCare does not require the operating system to be checked with Windows Genuine Advantage.
+Windows Live OneCare did not require the operating system to be checked with Windows Genuine Advantage.

 Protection

-Windows Live OneCare Protection Plus is the security component in the OneCare suite.
-It consists of three parts:
+Windows Live OneCare Protection Plus was the security component in the OneCare suite.
+It consisted of three parts: